 Buy vs. Lease: Our Finance Experts Can Offer Advice

-Should I buy a new O'Brien Honda car, truck or SUV or should I lease?
+Should I buy a new O'Brien Honda of Bloomington car, truck or SUV, or should I lease?
 What will my lease payments or finance payments be?
 What can I afford?
 The options – and the questions – can seem confusing.
 The decision to lease or finance depends on many factors, but most customers make the decision based on monthly payments and how long they typically drive their vehicles.
-The leasing and financing experts at O'Brien Honda will help you decide which option works for you.
+The leasing and financing experts at O'Brien Honda of Bloomington will help you decide which option works for you.

 Explore the detailed benefits of leasing and financing below.

 Owning a car can be a great investment.
 If you buy a Honda, and you take good care of it, you may not need to buy another car for years, or perhaps you’ll be able to sell it for a good price when you are ready for something new.
 Because there are no restrictions, you’ll be able to drive as much as you want.
 And you can customize your car with accessories, add-ons, paint and bumper stickers, or aftermarket performance enhancers.Who Owns It?

 The car is yours and only yours.
 You might pay for it with cash, or make payments under a financing plan.
 If you’re financing the car, your lender will require you to meet certain obligations, such as monthly loan payments or a down payment.
 Otherwise, your car can be repossessed.

 Financing a car means the bank or lender will need an initial payment from you, which is usually calculated according to your credit score, among other factors.
 You may also choose to trade in your old vehicle, the value of which can be put towards your down payment.

 While the value of a new vehicle depreciates over time, you can always sell your car for a fair price as long as you maintain it properly.
 It’s important to visit a Honda factory-authorized service facility at regular maintenance intervals for this reason.
 However, even a car in bad shape may be sold for parts or scrap.